for Veterans and the Public

 You may want to ask a friend or family member to come with you and take notes.
 It can be difficult for you to take notes and pay attention to what your doctor is saying at the same time.

 Be honest.
-Your doctor isn't there to judge you, but to make decisions based on your particular circumstances.
+Your provider isn't there to judge you, but to make decisions based on your particular circumstances.
 Tell your doctor about your sexual or drug use history.
 These behaviors can put you at risk of getting other sexually transmitted diseases as well as hepatitis.
 If your body is fighting off these other diseases, it will not be able to fight off HIV as effectively.
 You may get sicker, faster.

-If you have sex with someone of the same sex or someone other than your spouse, it's OK to tell your doctor.
+If you have sex with someone of the same sex or someone other than your spouse, it's OK to tell your medical provider.
 You cannot get kicked out of the VA or lose your benefits if you have sex with someone of your same sex, or someone other than your spouse.